Data Protected - Netherlands

-Other enforcement action: To ensure general compliance and awareness, the DPA can initiate investigations or carry out alternative interventions.
-In 2018, the DPA initiated 16 investigations and carried out 1,018 alternative interventions, mostly as a result of complaints.
-It initiated 17 enforcement processes that have led to further measures in six cases.
+Other enforcement action: To ensure general compliance and awareness, the DPA can initiate investigations or carry out compliance processes and enforcement processes.
+In 2021, the DPA initiated 29 investigations and carried out 1,828 compliance processes.
+It initiated 16 enforcement processes, which resulted in 11 fines, 2 orders subject to a penalty and 3 reprimands.

 The breach notification obligation for personal data processing has been enforced by the DPA under the old Personal Data Protection Act since 2016.
-According to press reports, the DPA received more than 11,000 data breach notifications in 2018.
-Most of these data breaches concerned information that was sent to the wrong recipient.
+According to the DPA’s annual report, it received 24,866 data breach notifications in 2021.
+This is an increase of 4% since 2020.

 The Dutch Authority for Consumers and Markets (“ACM”) also actively enforces the ePrivacy provisions of the Telecommunications Act (Telecommunicatiewet).
 In 2014, the ACM imposed a fine of €47,500 on energy provider Essent for non-compliance with the rules on the special register (colloquially referred to as the bel-me-niet-register or “do-not-call-me-register”) that is kept by an independent third party and which contains the contact details of subscribers who formalise their objection to being called by their inclusion in the register.